Evan-Tyo/Blog/content/documents/hugo/hugo-deployment/index.md

 Documenting my process in deploying my Hugo site.\
 GitHub Pages will be used for this deployment process.

-I will be following Hugo's [Host on GitHub Pages](https://gohugo.io/host-and-deploy/host-on-github-pages/) Guide.
+I will be following Hugo's [Host on GitHub Pages](https://gohugo.io/host-and-deploy/host-on-github-pages/) Guide.\
+For my examples I'll be using hugo.yaml.

 ---